-The Eternal City is where Valentino Garavani founded his couture house in 1960 and where he was honored in 2007 with a retrospective at the Ara Pacis Museum and a show at the Monumental complex of Santo Spirito in Sassia, reaping the rewards as Rome’s most glamorous name for half a century.
+The Eternal City is where Valentino Garavani brand founded his couture house in 1960.
+That is where he was honored in 2007 with a retrospective at the Ara Pacis Museum and a show at the Monumental Complex of Santo Spirito in Sassia, reaping the rewards as Rome’s most glamorous name for half a century.

-His successors Maria Grazia Chiuri and Pierpaolo Piccioli on Thursday night debuted their fall-winter 2016 haute couture collection Mirabilia Romae at home, to mark the opening of the brand’s new flagship store.
+Therefore, his successors Maria Grazia Chiuri and Pierpaolo Piccioli on Thursday night debuted their fall-winter 2016 haute couture collection Mirabilia Romae.
+They did it at home, to mark the opening of the brand’s new flagship store.

-The boutique will be the brand’s largest worldwide, with 1,865 square meters in the historic Piazza Mignanelli where the house was founded and where its heart continues to beat.
+So, The boutique will be the brand’s largest worldwide, with 1,865 square meters in the historic Piazza Mignanelli.
+This is where the house was founded and where its heart continues to beat.

-Indeed the presentation of the Mirabilia Romae collection kicked off with an exhibition of couture dresses from previous seasons displayed across 10 stunning closed-to-the-public locations that have represented a source of inspiration for the designers.
+Indeed the presentation of the Valentino brand’s Mirabilia Romae collection kicked off with an exhibition of couture dresses from previous seasons.
+They were displayed across 10 stunning closed-to-the-public locations that have represented a source of inspiration for the designers.

-The tour, which was curated by art historian Filippo Cosmelli together with Chiuri and Piccioli, included a third century AD Mithraic grotto discovered in the 1930s, and culminated at the Pecci Blunt Palace and at painter Giorgio De Chirico’s apartment-turned-museum in Piazza di Spagna.
+The tour, which was curated by art historian Filippo Cosmelli together with Chiuri and Piccioli, included a third century AD Mithraic grotto discovered in the 1930s.
+It also had culminated at the Pecci Blunt Palace and at painter Giorgio De Chirico’s apartment-turned-museum in Piazza di Spagna.

 The runway show matched the grand setting prepared for the hundreds of guests who were flown in to attend.

-As the sun was setting over Piazza Mignanelli, Rome cast its spell on the 59 looks, with the predominant black shade stressing the ‘noir’ side of the city and splashes of red catching its regal essence.
+Fortunately, the sun was setting over Piazza Mignanelli.
+Rome cast its spell on the 59 looks, with the predominant black shade stressing the ‘noir’ side of the city.
+There were splashes of red catching its regal essence.

-The restrained elegance of the collection powerfully conveyed the duality at the heart of the designers’ aesthetic – sensuality and monasticism – gracefully mixing the multiple references to Rome’s history.
+The restrained elegance of the Valentino brand collection powerfully conveyed the duality at the heart of the designers’ aesthetic – sensuality and monasticism – gracefully mixing the multiple references to Rome’s history.

 Historic quotes were used to highlight the unique cultural stratification that constitutes the core essence of the city.

-It was in the wings of an eagle found on the 16th century frescoes at Valentino’s atelier embroidered over a long black dress.
+It was in the wings of an eagle found on the 16th-century frescoes at Valentino’s brand atelier embroidered over a long black dress.

-The city echoed in the sumptuous wool and velvet cape reproducing the arcades of the Coliseum, opening over a tulle dress inspired by lions’ cages, and in gowns draped like Roman peplums.
+In addition, the city echoed in the sumptuous wool and velvet cape reproducing the arcades of the Coliseum.
+It was opening over a tulle dress inspired by lions’ cages, and in gowns draped like Roman peplums.

 Its Forum echoed in a poncho, while a cape paid homage to the Pantheon.